gunnigunn/gettingdata_project/README.md

-# Final project for the course *Getting and Cleaning Data* on Coursera.
+# Final project for the course *Getting and Cleaning Data* on Coursera

 The analysis is performed by the script run_analysis.R and is done in several steps